Seventh Moon: Reception

 Based on just two reviews, review aggregator Rotten Tomatoes reports that the film has a rating average of 4.9 out of 10.
 The more favorable of the two reviews, from Steve Barton at Dread Central, stated that "Seventh Moon is a badass and at times downright chilling little movie that deserves its rightful place in your home video collection."
 By contrast, David Nusair at Reelfilm felt that "Seventh Moon ultimately comes off as a missed opportunity that squanders the relatively promising nature of its setup."
 Elsewhere, genre critics were enthusiastic, with Film School Rejects claiming that the film was "what I Am Legend would have been without CGI.
 That’s a good thing."
 Brett Cullum of DVD Verdict called it "an inventive horror flick that reimagines the Asian ghost genre one more time."
-Youtube Movie Reviewer Phelous critically panned the film for its predictability, awkward and "annoyingly whiny" dialogue, shaky cam, and that it was too dark to see what was going on.
+Youtube Movie Reviewer Phelan Porteous critically panned the film for its predictability, awkward and "annoyingly whiny" dialogue, shaky cam, and that it was too dark to see what was going on.